electricimp/AzureIoTHub/examples/README.md

 ![ConnectIoTCentralLogs](./example_imgs/ConnectIoTCLogs.png)

-13. [Update Device Settings](#update-device-settings) in IoT Central and check from the logs that the settings update is received and confirmed
+13. [Update Device Settings](#update-device-settings) in IoT Central and check from the logs that the settings update is received and confirmed and that the telemetry data was sent

 ![SettingsUpdateIoTCentralLogs](./example_imgs/SettingsUpdateIoTCLogs.png)